 Shop online to find a model to replace your current dishwasher when figuring out replacement cost.

-Remember to add delivery and installation to your dishwasher replacement cost.
+Remember to add delivery and installation costs to your replacement cost.
 These services can cost between $150 and $200 in many areas.

 Keep in mind that a matching brand and model can sometimes be difficult to find.
 To keep your kitchen appliances matching each other, you may need to replace your refrigerator, stove and microwave when replacing the dishwasher.
 Consider these extra appliance costs when making your dishwasher repair/replace decision if you can’t find a matching dishwasher.

-Determining replacement cost will help you decide whether to repair or replace your dishwasher.
-If a major repair will cost nearly as much as the total cost of replacing your dishwasher, then you’ll likely be better off buying a new dishwasher.
+Determining dishwasher replacement cost will help you decide whether to repair or replace your dishwasher.
+If a major repair will cost nearly as much as the total cost of replacing your dishwasher, it’s probably not worth repairing and you’ll likely be better off buying a new dishwasher.